k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     Press the "Fork" button in the upper-right portion of the shared repository's home page (e.g.,
     [https://github.com/&lt;account>/&lt;project>](https://github.com/&lt;account>/&lt;project>)).
-    For complate details, see the [Fork a Repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+    For complete details, see the [Fork a Repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
     article on GitHub help.

 !!! note
     Each project has a LICENSE.md file that defines its copyright.
-Projects are encuraged to use CC-BY for documents, BSD 3-clause for code, and the NTCIP MIB copyright for MIBs.
+Projects are encouraged to use CC-BY for documents, BSD 3-clause for code, and the NTCIP MIB copyright for MIBs.

 ### Clone the repository {.body}

-The contributor **shall** clone (i.e., copy an instance of) the forked repository to the local machine where edits are to be made.
+The contributor **should** clone (i.e., copy an instance of) the forked repository to the local machine where edits are to be made.

 !!! note